Download this fact sheet (updated Feb. 2023; 2 pages; pdf)

-Download this fact sheet (Feb.
+Download a previous version of this fact sheet (Feb.
 2021; 2 pages; pdf)

-- Cutting corporate taxes is an ineffective economic development and job-creation strategy.
+Cutting corporate taxes is an ineffective economic development and job-creation strategy.
 That’s because corporations base location decisions mostly on whether a state offers a growing market for their goods, a well-trained workforce, robust infrastructure, and a quality of life that assures they will be able to hire their workforce.

 Equity Impact Statement

 While the CIT tax cuts are a significant reason for the declining share of CIT revenues, the film tax credit contributes to that declining percentage of overall revenues and – as noted – will further reduce that share in the future.
 The 2013 change to single sales factor for manufacturers, the narrowing of the base through tax incentives, tax avoidance strategies, and the growth of pass-through entities (which are taxed through the personal income tax) are additional reasons the share has declined.